Loading, please wait...

 As a sufferer of DVT, there are a number of things you can do to make travelling as comfortable as possible and avoid aggravating your condition.
 When travelling by plane:

 Keep active, do some stretches - Take as many walks as you reasonably can.
-If it isnt possible to take a walk - perhaps you have a window seat - there are a few discrete arm and leg stretches you can perform from your seat without unnerving your fellow passengers.
-Its recommended to do these at least every half hour or so.
+If it isn't possible to take a walk - perhaps you have a aisle seat - there are a few discrete arm and leg stretches you can perform from your seat without unnerving your fellow passengers.
+It's recommended to do these at least every half hour or so.

-Get a window seat - If possible, try to get a window seat, as this will make it easier, and therefore more likely for you to get up and walk about.
+Get a aisle seat - If possible, try to get a aisle seat, as this will make it easier, and therefore more likely for you to get up and walk about.

 Compression stockings - These are worn below the knee and are graduated, applying greater pressure on the lower leg.
 This increases the blood flow to the lower leg making it harder for blood clots to form.

 Looking for information regarding a different condition?

 With regard to any other medical conditions, we can provide the most affordable policy.
 Be sure to have a read up on our pre-existing conditions travel insurance.